tothcsa/notified-malmo-pw-cucumber/README.md

 # notified-malmo-pw-cucumber

-This is a demo project in CucumberJS and Plawwright
+This is a demo project in CucumberJS and Playwright

 ## Requirements